 One of the least-known Medicare benefits is its allowance for specialized shoes for people with diabetes.

 The disease can cause poor or abnormal circulation in the feet, and a lack of proper treatment can result in the need for amputation.
 Another risk is diabetic neuropathy, which can damage nerve endings in the feet.

 Diabetic footwear helps regulate circulation and reduce the danger of neuropathy.
-Medicare will pay for the shoes if they're prescribed and provided by a podiatrist or other qualified health professional.
+Medicare will pay for one pair of custom-molded shoes and inserts and a pair of extra-depth shoes if they're prescribed and provided by a podiatrist or other qualified health professional.